cocoacontrols/SemanticUI/README.md

-# iOS 13 Dark Mode and Semantic Colors
+# iOS 13 Semantic UI: Dark Mode and Fonts

-This sample project makes it easy to visualize all of iOS 13's semantic and adaptable colors.
-These are colors that automatically adapt to system settings, like Dark Mode, to give your app a UI that is always legible.
+This sample project makes it easy to visualize all of iOS 13's semantic and adaptable colors, and preferred fonts for text styles.
+Semantic colors automatically adapt to system settings, like Dark Mode, to give your app a UI that is always legible.
+Semantic fonts are used in Dyanmic Type to make sure that your font sizes always scale with to meet the user's needs.

 ## Light Mode